Fraunhofer-SIT/charra/README.md

 The `Dockerfile` provides details on installing all dependencies and should be considered authoritative over this.

-1. Install all dependencies that are needed for the [TPM2-TSS](https://github.com/tpm2-software/tpm2-tss/blob/master/INSTALL.md).
+1. Install all dependencies that are needed for the [TPM2 TSS](https://github.com/tpm2-software/tpm2-tss/blob/master/INSTALL.md).

-2. Install *libCoAP*:
+2. Install *libcoap*:

        git clone --depth=1 --recursive -b 'develop' \
            'https://github.com/obgm/libcoap.git' /tmp/libcoap